svishnu88/pytorch_mgie/README.md

-# mgie
+# Guiding Instruction-based Image Editing via Multimodal Large Language Models

-Guiding Instruction-based Image Editing via Multimodal Large Language Models
+The code will be released soon after the internal review.